-I took it apart, and redid it.
+I took apart the wooden spindle sign, and redid it.
 WRONG again!
 Can you believe it?
 How hard can this be people?
 In my defense I was distracted by several phone calls from my friend who was Christmas shopping and couldn’t make up her mind what to buy for a “dirty Santa” gathering.

 Much better!
 Time to attach the Joy sign to the wooden spindle.